Geraldo Perdomo Player Props: Diamondbacks vs. Rays

-Geraldo Perdomo -- with a slugging percentage of .325 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Tampa Bay Rays, with Zach Eflin on the hill, on June 28 at 9:40 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Arizona Diamondbacks against the Tampa Bay Rays, with Yonny Chirinos on the hill, on June 29 at 3:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Rays.
+He reached base in his only plate appearance in his most recent appearance against the Rays.

 Geraldo Perdomo Game Info & Props vs. the Rays